+It’s important to make a budget so you see where your money is going every month.
 I have a personal conviction to be a good steward of money (Prov.
 21:20).
 I can’t stand the idea of not seeing exactly where I spend my money each month.

 The main part of my personal budget always stays the same.
 We may have little changes each month depending on our needs.
 For example, I have three children.

 We may budget for something that they are asking for or someone’s birthday may be coming up and we need to budget for that.
-I always have a good feeling knowing where my money is going.
+I always have a good feeling of knowing where my money is going.

-How to Create a Good Budget
+How to Make a Budget

-1. Calculate your Expenses
+1. Calculate your Budget Expenses

-This is the most important step to create a good budget.
+This is the most important step in starting a budget.
 In most situations, one person in the household manages the money (I manage my household money).